-- Take the Water Watcher Pledge to keep kids safe in and around the water:
+- Take the Water Watcher pledge to keep kids safe in and around water.

-- I pledge to be a Water Watcher to keep kids safe in and around the water.
-I agree to:
+I pledge to be a Water Watcher to keep kids safe in and around the water.

 - Keep my eyes on the water.